jprosk/discord-portal-bot/README.md

 # discord-portal-bot
-A Discord bot for creating "portals" between channels to redirect conversations.
+A (somewhat idiosyncratic) Discord bot for creating "portals" between channels to redirect conversations.